 In 2011, Julian joined Falmouth University as Head of Media overseeing the launch of the picture agency 'Cartel Photos' (in partnership with Panos Pictures and Rex Features), establishing 'The Julia Cooper Prize for Marine & Natural History Photography' and creating 'Falmouth Press'.

-Currently Julian is a Company Director and Trustee at Impressions Gallery Bradford, a nominator for Prix Pictet global photography prize, an External Examiner in Photography, Photojournalism and Film (BA, MA & MFA) and he sits on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance newsgatheres around the world.
+Currently Julian is a Company Director and Trustee at Impressions Gallery Bradford, a nominator for Prix Pictet global photography prize, an External Examiner in Photography, Photojournalism and Film (BA, MA & MFA).
+Julian is proud to sit on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance newsgatheres around the world.

 Julian is co-director of the Visible Institute at Kingston School of Art.